Skip to content

 There were vegetarian options for each meal but it would be difficult to be vegan as eggs and cheese featured heavily as the protein substitutes.
 And the choices would be very sparse for anyone who needs to be gluten-free at lunch time although there was usually a soup option if you made it to a rifugio.

 Water on the Alta Via 1, unfortunately, is a constant problem.
 In comparison with some other treks in the Alps such as the Tour du Mont Blanc where water is plentiful, the porous limestone of the Alta Via 1 Dolomites means fresh water can be hard to come by.
+You’ll pass the occasional stream with water that could be filtered and/or treated but not many that you can count on, and there are often cattle around so we never trusted the water enough to try it.

 A couple of huts have drinkable tap water but most don’t and only offer expensive bottled water – at €2-4 per litre, not ideal for the environment or the wallet.
 We once again found it very disappointing that places aren’t willing to sell bottle refills instead of running through hundreds of plastic bottles every day.
+Most of the time we bought a bottle or two and then just treated tap water with AquaTabs.
+We use them all over the world with much sketchier water than what you find in the Alps and they’ve always worked well for us.

 Rifugio Biella